Sour Cream and Herb Risotto

 - Pre-measure all ingredients before turning on the stove-top.
 Add the 1/4 cup water to the chicken broth.
 Combine all of the seasonings except the garlic and salt in one bowl.

-- Heat butter and olive oil in a large skillet over medium heat.
+- Heat the butter and olive oil in a large skillet over medium heat.

-- Add arborio rice to skillet and stir into butter and oil for about thirty seconds.
+- Add arborio rice to skillet and stir into the butter and oil for about thirty seconds.

 - Add the remainder of the chicken broth to the skillet.
 Also sprinkle the seasoning mixture into the pan, mixing the seasonings in well.

 - When rice is creamy and has absorbed the last of the liquid (in other words, the rice should not be runny), turn the heat down to low.
-Add the sour cream to the rice and stir in until thoroughly combined.
+Add the sour cream to the rice and stir until it is thoroughly combined.
 Serve immediately.
+Store any uneaten portion in the refrigerator.

 - This recipe is naturally gluten-free (as long as your chicken broth, sour cream, etc. doesn't have gluten in it!).